Chan Division News

 China Initiative scholars at the halfway point of their USC journey

 Yijun “Jane” Liu and Hui “Angela” Wang knew they were in for an adventure when they accepted a 2017 offer to become USC Chan’s China Initiative Scholars.
-As such, Yijun and Hui will earn both MA and OTD degrees at USC before accepting positions in Beijing as the first occupational therapy faculty members at Peking University Health Science Center.
+As such, Yijun and Hui will earn both master’s and clinical doctorate degrees at USC before accepting positions in Beijing as the first occupational therapy faculty members at Peking University Health Science Center.
 They are now more than halfway through the program and have experienced an array of triumphs and challenges.

 Yijun and Hui’s earliest memories of arriving to California are sunny.